Chart Color Schemes

 Upwey features high concentrations of family households, with a fairly typical median household size

 Family households constitute 80.4% of all households, including 40.8% couples with children, 27.4% couples without children, and 11.9% single parent families.
-Non-family households comprise the remaining 19.6%, with lone person households at 17.1% and group households comprising 2.1% of the total.
+Non-family households account for 19.6%, comprising 17.1% lone person households and 2.1% group households.
 The median household size is 2.7 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households